 Of course, all of this thematic framing is clearly to offset the Queen’s lackluster involvement in the plot, an incidental role at best.
 For the main villain, her machinations are perfunctory; her opposition to us, easily avoidable.
 This may be a relic of her earlier role in the game’s original script.
 Tonaki relates how Nashandra wasn’t initially imagined as the final boss, though her boss model was always planned to be an “incarnation of the Queen” who “wore a curse” to appear human and would eventually reveal her true nature to us.
 Shalquoir’s cut dialogue for this earlier draft of the script adds the Queen’s interest in hatching a fossilized dragon egg enshrined at the “egg ritual place”, which became the Dragon Shrine, within the “old forest”, which became the Shaded Woods — similar to the area layout in the final game.
 This egg is most likely the rare “dragon’s jewel” (龍の宝玉) that dwells within a dragon’s “womb” mentioned in other cut dialogue, which we would have been required to fetch in order to progress the main plot.

 Do you know the legend that says an unusual gem dwells within the womb of the dragons that have lived since time immemorial?
 Apparently, it is related to the souls the “dragons of old” birth… So, if I pursue the soul-starved demons, I think I can find the gem.

-There’s a “dragon egg fossil” enshrined by humans in the “egg ritual place” that’s in the depths of the forest.
+There’s a “dragon egg fossil” enshrined by humans in the “egg ritual place” existing in the depths of the forest.
 It’s the only proof showing the dragons of old seldom seen now aren’t legend.

 I heard from the Queen’s lady attendant that the Queen tried hatching the “dragon egg” at that place.